Written by Rebecca Peters-Golden

 Make the rice:

-- While the beans simmer, cook the rice in your preferred method, whether that's a rice cooker, a pressure or multi cooker, or on the stovetop.
+- While the beans simmer, cook the rice in your preferred method, whether that's a rice cooker, an Instant Pot, or on the stovetop.

 - Cook undisturbed for about 20 minutes, until the rice has absorbed the water.
 Let rest, covered, for 10 minutes, then fluff with a fork.